Location(s) of Program: Poplarville Campus

 - Enrollment is open in the fall semester.

-- Selection for admission into the Cosmetology Program is based on the cosmetology application, TABE score and slot availability.
+- Please complete the PRCC Admissions Application, indicating Cosmetology as your desired Major.
+Additionally, selection for admission into the Cosmetology Program is based on the successfully completion of 10-panel drug test, TB test, TABE or ACT score and slot availability.

 Essential Requirements of a person in this career field: All states require barbers, hairstylists, and cosmetologists to be licensed.
 To qualify for a license, candidates are required to graduate from a state-approved barber or cosmetology program and then pass a state exam for licensure.